bombur51/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 [Queue (array implementation)](#QueueArrayImpl) | [O(1)](#QueueArrayImpl) | - | - | [O(1)](#QueueArrayImpl) | Worst time insert is O(n).
 However amortized is O(1)
 [Queue (list implementation)](#QueueListImpl) | [O(1)](#QueueListImpl) | - | - | [O(1)](#QueueListImpl) | Using Doubly Linked List with reference to the last element.

-Note: **Binary search trees** and trees, in general, will be cover in the next post.
+Note: **Binary search trees** and trees, in general, will be covered in the next post.
 Also, graph data structures.